MostlyAdequate/mostly-adequate-guide/ch8.md

 // Exercise 5
 // ==========
-// Write a function that will getPost then toUpperCase the post's title
+// Write a function that will getPost then toUpperCase the post's title.

 // getPost :: Int -> Future({id: Int, title: String})
 var getPost = function (i) {